HCAya/profile/index.md

 ## About Me

-I am a Ph.D. student at Theoretical Chemistry Institute, University of Wisconsin-Madison.
+I am a Ph.D. student at the Theoretical Chemistry Institute, University of Wisconsin-Madison.
 I completed my B.S. in Chemistry at Peking University.
-I believe that a sophisticated integration of physics-based and machine learning methods can effectively expand our knowledge of complex molecular systems, especially those in living systems.
+My research focuses on the rational integration of physics-based and machine learning methods to deepen our understanding of complex molecular systems, particularly those in living systems.
+I am also deeply interested in the multiscale emergent phenomena in nature.

 ## Research Interests

 - **Molecular Simulation:** biomolecular dynamics, enhanced sampling methods.
-- **Machine Learning:** graph learning, generative models.
+- **Machine Learning:** deep learning on graphs, generative models.

 ## News